PedroM25/ProcessesQtApp/README.md

 # Processes-Qt-App

-Functional features of this app:
+## Functional features of this app:
 - See the PID, User and command of all running processes in a system
 - Kill a process
 - Filter processes live, as the user types

-Design features of this app:
+## Design features of this app:
 - Model View Controller architecture
     - **View**: one implementation featuring Qt5
     - **Model**: one implementation that supports Unix-based systems (no implementation for Windows)
 - A seperate thread is in charge of fetching all running processes every 1s.
 - To avoid overloading the UI, a diff is performed between currently displayed processes and list of processes provided by the thread.
     - Only new processes are effectively "painted" onto the UI.
-- Filter functionality is tightly integrated with the processes thread.
+- Filter functionality is tightly integrated with the thread that retrieves processes.

 ## Other info